Bird dispersal of Viscum

 The video was shut by handheld camera partly through a window with three layers of glass.
 It shows how two species of birds handle the berries in different manners.
 Generally, the Blackcap disperses the seeds within the same tree, while the Bohemian Waxwing is a long distance disperser like the Mistletoe Thrush which uses the same technic as the Waxwing, but the Mistletoe Thrush is a woodland bird and it rarely visits gardens.

 The video has subtitles in English but Danish speak.
-(The sound-track will be improved in the spring 2021).
+(The sound-track will be improved when possible.
+The blackcap was only on a short visit in the spring 2021).

 H. S. Heide-Jørgensen, oktober 2020.